deeplearning4j/deeplearning4j/word2vec.md

     {“How’s”, “weather”, “there”}
     ...

-A skip-gram, as you can see, is a form of noncontinous n-gram.
+A skip-gram, as you can see, is a form of discontinous n-gram.

 In the literature, you will often see references to a "context window."
 In the example above, the context window is 3.
 Many windows use a context window of 5.